 The Alberta Municipal Solar Program will provide rebates of up to $0.90 per watt to municipalities for installing solar on municipal buildings, such as offices, fire halls, community centres and more.
 Projects up to 5MW of installed capacity will receive the full AMSP rebate.
 The rebate provided by the MCCAC will not exceed 25% of eligible expenses.
 The Alberta Municipal Solar Program started accepting applications on March 1, 2016.

-3. In order to qualify for the On-Farm Solar PV grant program, an applicant must have an Electrical Distribution Rate Class that is rated as Farm, or equivalent, as of the month of January 2017.
+3. In order to qualify for the On-Farm Solar PV grant program, an applicant must have an Electrical Distribution Rate Class that is rated as Farm, or equivalent.
 Proof of this rate class will be required, and can be found either on your electrical bill or obtained from your electricity retailer.

-4. If you do not have an Electrical Distribution Rate Class that is rated as Farm, or equivalent, please refer to http://solar.efficiencyalberta.ca/ to determine if you may qualify under other provincial solar programs.
+4. If you do not have an Electrical Distribution Rate Class that is rated as Farm, or equivalent, please refer to Energy Efficiency Alberta to determine if you may qualify under other provincial solar programs.

 Alberta Indigenous Solar Program